-Figure 7-5 - Association data screen in Enterprise Architect showing roles

-Figure 7-5 depicts one of the data entry screens for an association in Enterprise Architect, depicting information entry for association ends.
-The association name would be entered on the “General” tab in the data entry panel.

 For feature/feature associations both ends should be named; for feature/information associations the information end should be named and the feature end may be named.
 This is an S-100 requirement, not a UML requirement.

 Association classes

-Association classes can be regarded as means of adding parameters (characteristics) to associations, rather than either of the classes at the end of an association.
+Association classes are a means of adding parameters (characteristics) to associations, rather than to the classes at the end of an association.
 An attribute of the association class characterizes the relationship between the classes at the ends of the association.

 The use case for association classes is basically “whenever a relationship is characterized by one or more attributes.”

 EXAMPLE 1: A specified set of vessels is COVERED by a regulation and another set of vessels is EXEMPT from the regulation.
 The sets of vessels are described by an information type class; the regulation by another information type class; and the relationship between them by an association class which has an attribute characterizing the relationship as inclusion or exclusion (of the specified subset in the specific regulation).
+This relationship is modelled by the InclusionType association class in Figure 7 5.

 EXAMPLE 2: Vessels with specified cargo and dimensions must use a specified pilot boarding place; vessels of smaller dimensions are recommended to use the boarding place; and warships are exempt from using the pilot boarding place.
 The sets of vessels are described by an information type class; the pilot boarding place is a feature class; and the relationship between them by an association class which has an attribute stating whether the specified set of vessels is required/recommended/exempt from use of the pilot boarding place.
+This relationship is modelled by the PermissionType association class in Figure 7 5.